 Unless a traveler is using per diem for meals and incidental expenses, receipts are required for travel and business expenses.
 To decrease the administrative burden, receipts are not required for transactions when the Tufts Corporate MasterCard is used AND if the expense is less than $50.
 However, please be mindful that:

--Lodging- receipts are required for any amount
+- For lodging, receipts are required for any amount;

-The IRS does not accept credit card transactions as definitive proof of the travel expense.
+Please note: The IRS does not accept credit card transactions as definitive proof of the travel expense.
 Scanned/imaged copies of original receipts must be obtained and filed with your expense report.
 Once the scanned image(s) is viewed and appears legible, paper receipts can be discarded unless the travel affects a grant.
 Paper receipts must be kept for grants five years after the end date of the grant being charged.